ethannicholas/Frost/docs/memoryManagement.md

 The chief *advantages* of Panda's memory management are:

-* **Simple**: In practice Panda memory management feels much like a typical garbage collector; just throw objects on the floor when you're done with them, and it will handle cleanup for you automatically.
+* **Simple**: In practice Panda memory management feels much like a typical garbage collector; just 'drop objects on the floor' when you're done with them, and it will handle cleanup for you automatically.
 * **Timely**: Unlike typical garbage collected languages, Panda cleans up objects the instant the last reference is removed.
 This means that you may rely on `cleanup()` methods being called